darccyy/trustworthytimes/README.md

         └── css/ # Compiled from scss
 ```

+## Adding / Editing Articles

+Open the `./news` folder.
+To edit an article, edit the file.
+To create a new article, copy `./news/template.md` and rename it to the new article id, then fill out the points.

+To put it onto the server, create a pull request (idk just search it up), and include a description of what has been changed.

 # Todo

+- [ ] Stop vertical slideshow timer in content article!
 - [ ] Add articles
 - [ ] Make look better